-An ESG report should be presented either as part of the issuer's corporate governance reporting, or included as an external link (including a short summary of the ESG report) which is easy to locate on the issuer website.
-This should make up part of the issuer's wider Annual Report to ensure information is widely and readily available to issuers.
+An ESG reportESG information should be presented in an issuer's annual report either as part of or the issuer's corporate governance reporting, or include as d as an external link (including a short summary of the issuer's full ESG report\with a link to where more fulsome disclosure is available on the issuer's ) which is easy to locate on the issuer website.

+It is important that This should make up part of thean issuer's wider aAnnual rReport identifies ESG to ensure information, to ensure that it is easily identifiable for -isan issuer's investor and other stakeholders widely and readily available to issuers.
 Any reporting should be easy to find, understand and access.
 An issuer can also address ESG in a standalone report.